 The honest recommendation

-The cleanest no-card streaming setup is: Peacock Free (no card ever, substantial NBC content), Tubi (no card ever, large back-catalogue), and Pluto TV (no card ever, linear-channel format).
-Optionally Apple TV+ 7-day trial if your Apple ID conditions allow card-free signup.
+The cleanest no-card streaming setup is: Tubi (no card ever, large back-catalogue), Pluto TV (no card ever, linear-channel format), Amazon Freevee, and the Roku Channel.
+Optionally an Apple TV+ 7-day trial if your Apple ID conditions allow card-free signup.
+(Peacock's free tier is no longer available to new users.)
 That covers a meaningful amount of streaming without ever touching a payment method.

 For trials that require a card, the safest approach is to use a real credit card and set a calendar reminder for the day before the trial ends.
 This is the approach we recommend across the site.
 Pre-paid cards and virtual cards work in some cases but introduce risks (account flagging, fee deductions, re-signup difficulty) that outweigh the convenience for most users.
 The card-with-calendar-reminder approach has the cleanest user experience and the lowest risk profile.